AlenToma/EntityWorker.Core/README.md

 [ForeignKey]

 /// <summary>
-/// This attr will tell LightDataTable abstract to not auto Delete this object when deleting parent,
+/// This attr will tell EntityWorker.Core abstract to not auto Delete this object when deleting parent,
 /// it will however try to create new or update
 /// </summary>
 [IndependentData]